Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 For each combination of **OS/browser/font size/screen size/screen orientation**.
 You could end up with thousands of lines of assertion code to be added in the test script, which is not a best approach to be followed

-**So, we need visual testing to catch all the visual errors and we cannot rely on functional tests to catch visual errors**
+**Hence, we need visual testing to catch all the visual errors and we cannot rely on functional tests to catch visual errors**

 ## **What is Manual Visual Testing?**